Klamath Falls Attractions and Beyond

 Things to do Around Klamath Falls

-Located just 59 miles from Running Y Ranch, Crater Lake formed as a result of the eruption of 12,000-foot Mount Mazama thousands of years ago and is known for its clear blue color, depth, steep sides.
+Located just 59 miles from Running Y Ranch Resort, Crater Lake formed as a result of the eruption of 12,000-foot Mount Mazama thousands of years ago and is known for its clear blue color, depth, and steep sides.
 Witness the dramatic island that sits in its center, Wizard Island.
+More information

 Crater Lake Zipline

 Just 20 minutes from Running Y Ranch Resort, soar from the trees and view Klamath Basin.
-Experience 9 ziplines, 2 sky brides, and 2 rappels.
+Experience 9 ziplines, 2 sky bridges, and 2 rappels.
 More Information

 This national monument is known for its geological and historical value.
 Over the last half-million years, volcanic eruptions on the Medicine Lake shield volcano have created a rugged landscape covered with diverse volcanic features.
 See more than 700 caves, Native American rock art sites and historic battlefields.